 This post may contain affiliate links.
 Please read our disclosure policy.

-Vegetable Bread Soup – Hearty and filling this Tuscan Ribollita Recipe is one to make and eat all the cold months of the year!
+Vegetable Bread Soup – Hearty and filling, this authentic Tuscan Ribollita Recipe is one to make and eat all year!
+It’s a “clean out your fridge” soup- so gather your veggies!
+This is our authentic family recipe straight from Italy.

-This (vegetarian!) authentic Italian tuscan ribollita is about as comforting as it gets packed- with hearty greens, meaty beans, and plenty of rich olive oil and day old bread.
+This (vegetarian!) authentic Italian Tuscan ribollita (similar to pappa al pomodoro) is about as comforting as it gets packed- with hearty greens, meaty beans, and plenty of rich olive oil and day-old white bread.

 Why You’ll Love This Recipe